How to start an emergency fund

 Now that you’ve started to set funds aside, it’s imperative to decide what constitutes an emergency, so you’re only using your emergency fund for its intended use.
 This could be unexpected hospital visits, car repairs, job loss, or other unanticipated situations.
 Defining what you consider an emergency is important so you know your emergency fund is used properly, rather than being spent on frivolous things.
 Remember, it’s not fun money—it’s money you’re setting aside so you know you and your family will be okay should something happen in the future.

-Visit our website to get started on your emergency fund today.
+Georgia’s Own is here to help you be prepared for the unexpected—visit our website to get started on your emergency fund today.